lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

 \hline
 Usability 1 - The car is equipped with two LEDs & Inspect the car & [Visual test] On the car is two LEDs, one green and one red & H & H\\
 \hline
-Usability 2 - The car is equipped with a speaker & Inspect the car & [Visual test] The car is equpped with a speaker& H & H\\
+Usability 2 - The car is equipped with a speaker & Inspect the car(???????????????) & [Visual test] The car is equpped with a speaker& H & H\\
 \hline
 Usability 3 - User guide & Write a user guide & A user guide has been written & H & H\\
 \hline